 Gold Beauty Mask

 Clean up, lotion on, and then apply!
 Fair warning: the paper backing can be quite stiff.
 To say one’s face becomes more brilliant is no lie, though.
 The gold has an exfoliating effect and was fun to wear.
-We got ours at Hakuichi, Higashiyama location for ¥4500 before tax.
-Hakuza stores sell another for ¥5800.
+Expect to pay several thousand yen for this one.

 Lotions, Cremes, Gels & Soaps

-I should be honest and admit, I am not a cosmetics/products type of person.
-But should you be, you are in for a gold mine! (*cough*) There are no shortage of bottles, pumps, sprays and jars of every type of skin care product you can image.
+If you’re into cosmetics and beauty products, you are in for a gold mine! (*cough*) There are no shortage of bottles, pumps, sprays and jars of every type of skin care product you can image.
 Hey, if it was good enough for Yang Guifei and Cleopatra…

 Most shop assistants insisted on using and demonstrating them to me, showing how much they could make skin glitter and glow.
 Prices vary.